Why is it called the Spanish guitar?

 The best Spanish guitar for children

-What does a guitar for children have to have?
-The answer is simple: its size is the difference and it is the only thing you should take into account when buying a guitar for children.
-There are basically two sizes; one of them is ¾ the most used, especially for children from 6 to 10 years old.
-Another size is 2/4 which is ideal for children from 3 to 6 years old.
+What features must a child's guitar have?
+The answer is simple: size makes a difference, and it is the only factor to consider when purchasing a guitar for children.
+There are basically two sizes; 34 is the most popular, especially for children aged 6 to 10.
+Another size is 2/4, which is appropriate for children aged 3 to 6.

 Ideal for children, light, good sound.